appwrite/appwrite/docs/references/account/update-password.md

 Update currently logged in user password.
 For validation, user is required to pass the password twice.
+For users created with OAuth and Team Invites, oldPassword is optional.